Slow Cooker Pasta e Fagioli Soup

 Follow my simple directions and everyone will be telling you that yes, this really is better than Olive Garden’s!

-Step 1: Saute the protein and onion together in a skillet until browned and then transfer the mixture to your slow cooker.
+Step 1: Brown the ground beef and onion together in a skillet until the beef is no longer pink.
+Then, transfer the mixture to your slow cooker.

 Step 2: Add the tomato paste, garlic, spices, salt, and pepper.

-Step 3: Add all remaining ingredients, except the pasta (and garnishes), cover and slow cooker for 4 hours on high OR 6 hours on low.
+Step 3: Add all remaining ingredients, except the pasta (and garnishes), cover, and slow cooker for 4 hours on high OR 6 hours on low.
+Tip: Make sure to drain and rinse the beans before adding them to the soup.

 Step 4: Thirty minutes before serving, add the pasta, cover, and simmer.